Kenya and Tanzania Safari Tours and Packages

 Frequently Asked Questions

 The best time to visit Masai Mara is during the Great Migration from July to October when millions of wildebeest and zebras traverse the plains.
+However, the Mara offers excellent wildlife viewing year-round.
+The dry season (June to October) provides optimal game viewing as animals congregate around water sources.
+The wet season (November to May) brings lush landscapes, fewer crowds, dramatic skies perfect for photography, and is the calving season for many herbivores, attracting predators.

 When planning a safari, Kenya offers some of the best parks for guided experiences, including the Maasai Mara National Reserve, Amboseli National Park, and Tsavo National Parks.
 Each of these destinations offers unique landscapes and abundant wildlife, making them ideal for both first-timers and seasoned safari enthusiasts.